Updated: Apr 24

-I believe one of the biggest lessons in life is to follow your own life purpose, and to be successful you need to do what you want, what makes you happy and not to be a people pleaser.
-So many people feel they have to live their lives a certain way because if they don’t, they will offend or upset other people.
-This could be your parents, your teacher, your mentor, your friend or anyone who tries to tell you what is best for you.
+Many people feel they have to live their lives a certain way because they will offend or upset others if they don't.
+Maybe it could be your parents, teacher, mentor, friend, or anyone who tries to tell you what is best for you.

-However, my life purpose is to give hope to others and I know what I have been through in my life qualifies me to do that.
+However, my life purpose is to help others invite spirituality into their lives, and I know what I have experienced in my life qualifies me to do that.
 The purpose of this blog is for me to do just that.

-The day I discovered my life purpose was when I was walking to do a restaurant review for Sydney Chic.
-On the way to the restaurant, I asked God “What is my life purpose?” and immediately I got "You give hope to people".
-I then felt an overwhelming 'knowing' as it I knew this to be true.
-I asked for confirmation and about 5 minutes later a well-dressed man came up to me and told me a story about not having any money to get home due to losing his wallet.
-I didn't really believe him to be honest, and I was a bit short of cash myself, but I gave him $20.
-His face lit up and I saw something remarkable, I just gave him hope.
-I knew, without a doubt this was my proof that I was on the right path.
+I discovered my life purpose when I was walking to do a restaurant review for Sydney Chic.
+On the way to the restaurant, I asked God, "What is my life purpose?"
+I immediately got "You give hope to people".
+I then felt an overwhelming 'knowing' as I knew this to be true.
+I asked for confirmation, and about 5 minutes later, a well-dressed man came up to me and told me a story about not having any money to get home due to losing his wallet.
+I didn't believe him, to be honest, and I was a bit short of cash myself, but I gave him $20.
+His face lit up, and I saw something remarkable; I just gave him hope.
+I knew, without a doubt, this was proof that I was on the right path.

 Being spiritual doesn't mean you have to be a people pleaser.
-For example, recently a call came through my phone on a number that I did not recognise.
-It was from a lady who I had met a couple of years ago when I was in the speaking and training industry and who was running training and personal development seminars.
-To be honest I didn't really remember her, but as she was talking to me it was obvious she wanted me to attend the training/workshops.
-I just came straight out with "I don't do group training, and no I'm really not interested” whereas a couple of years ago I would have said “OK send me your information” and probably got talked into doing something I didn't want to do.
+For example, recently, a call came through my phone on a number that I did not recognise.
+It was from a lady I had met a couple of years ago when I was in the speaking and training industry and running training and personal development seminars.
+I didn't remember her, but as she was talking to me, it was obvious she wanted me to attend the training/workshops.
+I just came straight out with "I don't do group training, and no, I'm not interested", whereas a couple of years ago, I would have said, "OK, send me your information," and probably got talked into doing something I didn't want to do.

-What really amazed me with this conversation I was straight to the point and said, "no I don't want to do that".
+What amazed me with this conversation I was straight to the point and said, "no, I don't want to do that".